 Firstly, download a copy of the p650 Application from the NSW Firearms Registry.
-As long as you can complete the checklist, you should be eligible for a permit.
+As long as you can complete the checklist in Part B, you should be eligible for a permit.
 When you’ve done this, contact the Bellingen Rifle Club using the form on the home page, to arrange a day for you to go shooting.

 On the day, you’ll meet at the Dairyville Range and undergo instruction on range safety.
 You will need photo ID, and closed-in shoes (no thongs).
 The Range Safety Officer will supervise you one-on-one while you are shooting.
 If you are under 18, your parent or guardian will also need to be present.
 We have a number of club rifles for you to use.

 Range fees are $15 for the day, and ammunition is available for purchase.

 How to get your firearms license

 The SSAA NSW website is a good place to start.
 Firstly you’ll need to complete a Safe Shooting Course.
 The Club runs a number of these courses each year – contact us for details.
 Before undertaking the course you’ll need to meet the requirements of the P650 (as above), and you should watch the SSAA Safe Shooting video.
 The cost of the course is $80, which covers your range fees for the day and your ammunition.

-On completion of the Safe Shooting Course you’ll receive a certificate, which you’ll need to attach to your Application for a Firearms License when you send it to the NSW Firearms Registry.
+On completion of the Safe Shooting Course you’ll receive a certificate, which you’ll need to scan and submit with your Application for a Firearms License through your Service NSW account.
 The Club can assist you with the application process.